zero-plusplus/CustomHotkey.ahk/README.md

   * `"MButton"`, `"Middle"`, `"M"` : Middle button
   * `"XButton1"`, `"X1"` : Extension 1 button.
 Usually placed at the front side
   * `"XButton2"`, `"X2"` : Extension 2 button.
 Usually located at the back
-  * In addition to the above, the following suffixes can be additionally specified with a space between them, such as `"LButton Up"`.
+  * In addition to the above, the following suffix can be additionally specified with a space between them, such as `"LButton Up"`.
 It is case-insensitive
     * `"Up"`, `"U"` : Release the mouse button
     * `"Down"`, `"D"` : Leave the mouse button pressed
 * `mode` : Send mode of the click.
 Specify the following string.
 Default is `"Event"`